Stadler FLIRT: Azerbaijan

 Train length is to range between 93 and 107 m, with capacity varying from 236 to 271 passengers.

 Because the Azerbaijan Railway is currently converting the electrification voltage of many lines on its network from 3 kV DC to 25 kV AC, the diesel fleet will be introduced first, allowing the service to be upheld during this conversion process.

+In December 2023, the first DMU DŞ1-001 has been delivered to Azerbaijan Railways.

 Belarus

-Ten Russian gauge units were delivered to the Belarusian Railways in 2011.
+Ten Russian-gauge units were delivered to the Belarusian Railways in 2011.
 Six more were delivered from 2013 to 2014.

 The trains are mostly used on various suburban routes around Minsk, such as Minsk-Pasažyrski to Minsk National Airport.
 The Stadler FLIRT trains are also used as inter-regional transport in Belarus, on the routes Minsk–Homieĺ, and Minsk–Brest.

 Two Stadler FLIRT units with an interior optimised for longer distance (EPm-class) were delivered to Belarus in 2015 to 2016, and in January 2019, ten more of these trains were ordered for delivery in 2020.

 Canada

-On 3 May 2018 it was announced that the city of Ottawa would be purchasing 7 diesel-electric FLIRT trains to use on its upgraded and extended Trillium Line.
-The trains started tests for service in January 2022.
+The city of Ottawa put 7 Stadler FLIRTs into service on O-Train Line 2 in 2025 to increase capacity, replacing the Coradia LINTs, which have been moved to line 4.

+Line 2 is a combination of frequent rapid transit and suburban regional rail, serving both as the inner city's main north-south route and also railway to the Riverside South suburb.
+However, unlike most Stadler FLIRTs which are heavy rail regional trains, these versions of the Stadler FLIRT are smaller diesel-electric light rail vehicles that provide a light rail service to be consistent with the rest of Ottawa's O-Train light rail system.

 Czech Republic

-The Czech private operator LEO Express ordered 5 units.
+The Czech private operator LEO Express ordered five units.
 Units are modified as InterCity trains.
-All 5 units have operated on the Prague–Ostrava line since December 2012.
-Since December 2013 one unit is operated on the Prague–Staré Město u Uherského Hradiště and since December 2014 next one unit is operated on the international route Prague–Košice (Slovak Republic).
+All five units have operated on the Prague–Ostrava line since December 2012.
+Since December 2013 one unit is operated on the Prague–Staré Město u Uherského Hradiště and since December 2014 one unit is operated on the international route Prague–Košice (Slovak Republic).
 The maximum speed of these units is 189 km/h, but in service it is limited to 160 km/h.

+Denmark

+On 9 October 2024, the local railway operator Lokaltog formally signed a contract for the supply of 14 two-car units of the battery–electric Akku model with an option for 10 more.
+They are scheduled to be delivered in 2028.